Design-Disco/Design-Disco-Handbook/planning.md

 # Planning

+{ I think planning is a good section to have for us as well, probably looking a little different from theirs. }

+**All bellow is Loomio:**

 ## Annual

 We do annual planning so everyone is focused on the same thing, and all the different areas of our work add up to a coherent and coordinated whole.